Women’s World Cup golden boot: Who’s leading the top-scorer standings?

 Alexandra Popp, one of the pre-tournament favourites for the golden boot, is also out and will be unable to add any more to her four goals after the two-time champions crashed out in the group stages.

-Lauren James is among those on three goals, but the forward has been handed a two-match ban by Fifa after her red card against Nigeria and will be out of the quarter-finals and semi-finals, if her teammates get there.
+Lauren James is among those on three goals, but the forward has been handed a two-match ban by Fifa after her red card against Nigeria.

 If two or more players finish on the same number of goals, the golden boot will be determined by assists and then on minutes played.